Spaces of harmonic maps of the projective plane to the four-dimensional sphere: Harmonic maps of arbitrary degree

 \section{Harmonic maps of arbitrary degree}

 In this section we will exclude the condition of antipodal invariance by finding the general form of invariant maps.
-In this way we will need some addition to \thmref{(R.-L.-Bryant}. \begin{thm} \textup{ (}R. L. Bryant\textup{ \cite{key-4})}.
+In this way we will need some addition to \prettyref{thm:(R.-L.-Bryant}. \begin{theorem} \textup{ (}R. L. Bryant\textup{ \citep{key-4})}.

 Let $\hat{\psi}:S^{2}\rightarrow\mathbb{C}P^{3}$ be a linearly full horizontal antiholomorphic curve then $\phi=\pi\hat{\psi}:S^{2}\rightarrow S^{4}$ is a linearly full harmonic map.
 Conversely every linearly full harmonic map $\phi:S^{2}\rightarrow S^{4}$ is equal to $\pm\pi\hat{\psi}$ for some uniquely determined linearly full horizontal antiholomorphic curve $\hat{\psi}$ called the \textup{antiholomorphic} \textup{twistor lift} of $\phi$.